wpbones/WPKirk/README.md

 ## I love Laravel

 First to all, this framework and the boilerplate plugin are inspired to [Laravel](http://laravel.com/) framework.
-Moreover, you will find a `bones` php shell executable like Laravel `artisan`.
+Also, you will find a `bones` php shell executable like Laravel `artisan`.
 After cloning the repo, you can:

 Display help